Royal National Park is located on the southern fringe of Sydney. It is Australia’s oldest national park and one of the busiest in New South Wales.

 Over 400 responses to the discussion papers were received from individuals and organisations.
 All submissions have been reviewed and analysed to understand the view of the wider community to suggested management options.
 For more information, read the summary report on the community’s submissions.

 The findings of the summary of submissions will be used in conjunction with relevant literature, data sources, NPWS and NSW Government policies as well as the objectives of the National Parks and Wildlife Act 1974 to guide the formation of the draft Plan of Management for the Royal National Park, Heathcote National Park and Garawarra State Conservation Area.

 Have your say

 Part 5 of the National Parks and Wildlife Act 1974 outlines the legal requirements for the preparation, exhibition and adoption of plans of management.
 There will be another opportunity to have your say when the draft plan of management is completed and put on public exhibition.
 If you'd like to be notified when the draft plan is available, please register your details using the online registration form.

 Wattamolla master plan

 Wattamolla is the most popular visitor destination in Royal National Park, but its ageing facilities are now struggling to cope.
-The Draft Wattamolla Master Plan looks at how we can sustainably manage this area, protecting the environment and ensuring that people can continue to enjoy this stunning location into the future.
+The Wattamolla Master Plan looks at how we can sustainably manage this area, protecting the environment and ensuring that people can continue to enjoy this stunning location into the future.